fablabbrighton/hello328p/README.md

 You can read more about that here: [DIY Arduino docs](https://fablabbrighton.github.io/digital-fabrication-module/diy-arduino/)

 After trying many boards is a starting point, I found Daniele's Satshakit design, which was well-documented, simple, and tested in a Fablab.
-I successfully made and programmed the board, but I found the hader arrangement rather unhelpful.
+I successfully made and programmed the board, but I found the header arrangement rather unhelpful.

 ![Programming the satshakit with a FabISP](media/program-satshakit.jpg)